How To Achieve Soft Glam Makeup In 5 Steps, By Huda Kattan

 Lips

 Lastly, lips.
 Keep things nude here.
-"I would go for either a matte look using Power Bullet Matte Lipstick, £22, or go for a sheen," says Huda, with a comfortable cream-based lip product.
-R29 likes Max Factor Colour Elixir Lipstick, £8.99, which softens and moisturises lips throughout the day.
-"You can even just use a light gloss for a sheen like the Silk Balm, £18, which also helps plump lips for a fuller look," she says.
+"I would go for either a matte look using Power Bullet Matte Lipstick, $38, or go for a sheen," says Huda, with a comfortable cream-based lip product.
+"You can even just use a light gloss for a sheen like the Silk Balm, $32, which also helps plump lips for a fuller look," she says.